Opportunities in Optimizing Car Door Weight

 DOI:

-Car door is an important part that is used for the protection of passengers from side collisions and also for the comfort of entering and leaving the car.
-Car doors weigh around 2% of total car weight.
-Conventional car doors are made from steel as it is sturdy.
-But it also contributes to the increment of the car weight.
-As scientific researchers are getting more advanced, finding out new materials as a substitute for conventionally used steel becomes more evident.
-Advancement in manufacturing and joining technologies pave the way to encouraging us to search for new improvement opportunities in car door weight optimization.
-Side impact collision of a car is the most hazardous as it directly hits the driver which causes injuries or death all over the world.
-Vehicle is one the medium of the terribly hazardous crashes causing injuries and death annually around the word.
-In this research paper, the most important parameters including materials, loads, stresses and deformation were studied to find out opportunities of car door weight optimization.
-Reduction in car weight means less fuel consumption which enables automobile industries to reduce carbon emission levels of a car.
-But the safety of passengers is the main priority which demands a light-weight as well as strong material that can sustain collision impact.
-The aim of the report is to compare the structure of different materials used in car door with currently used material.
-The designing of the car door is done using computer-aided three-dimensional interactive application (CATIA) software.
+The car door is an important part that protects passengers from side collisions and also provides comfort when entering and leaving the car.
+Car doors weigh around 2% of the total car weight.
+Conventional car doors are made from steel as it is sturdy, but it also contributes to the increase in car weight.
+As scientific researchers are getting more advanced, finding new materials as a substitute for conventionally used steel becomes more evident.
+Advancements in manufacturing and joining technologies pave the way for exploring new improvement opportunities in car door weight optimization.
+Side-impact collision of a car is the most hazardous as it directly hits the driver, causing injuries or death all over the world.
+Vehicles are one of the mediums of the terribly hazardous crashes, causing injuries and death annually around the world.
+In this research paper, the most important parameters, including materials, loads, stresses, and deformation, were studied to find opportunities for car door weight optimization.
+Reduction in car weight means lower fuel consumption, which enables automobile industries to reduce carbon emission levels of a car.
+But the safety of passengers is the main priority, which demands a lightweight as well as strong material that can sustain collision impact.
+The aim of the report is to compare the structure of different materials used in car doors with currently used material.
+The design of the car door is done using Computer-Aided Three-dimensional Interactive Application (CATIA) software.
 Impact analysis is conducted on the door using ANSYS Workbench software by varying the materials.
-S-glass epoxy UD alloys become promising substitutes because of their satisfactory mechanical properties and specifific strength.
+S-glass epoxy UD alloys become promising substitutes because of their satisfactory mechanical properties and specific strength.

 Downloads